 Chili peppers pack more than just heat.
 They are an excellent source of Vitamin E, and a very good source of several B vitamins, vitamin A, fiber, potassium, and iron.
-According to one organization, they have been shown to have cardiovascular benefits, aid with weight loss, clear congestion, and boost immunity.
+According to one organization, they have cardiovascular benefits, aid with weight loss, clear congestion, and boost immunity.

 - 1 pound ground chuck, coarsely ground

-- 1 large Anaheim pepper, large diced, seeds and ribs removed
+- 1 large Anaheim pepper, coarsely diced, seeds and ribs removed

 - 4-5 cloves garlic, minced

-- 6 oz IPA beer, a beer with flavor
+- 6 ounces IPA beer, choose a beer with flavor

 - 4 tbsp chili powder